dxos/cli/packages/cli-app/README.md

 ### Serve Apps

-Once apps are published to ipfs and registered to WNS we can use `wire app serve` to serve the distributed files.
+Once apps are published to IPFS, a WNS record and name have been registered, we can use `wire app serve` to serve the distributed files.

 ```bash
 wire app serve